 REPLICATE community engagement

-Together with community groups in Easton, Ashley and Lawrence Hill, we are working to support the community engagement element of the REPLICATE Smart Homes project, helping Bristol City Council to fit smart appliances such as washing machines and retrofit homes with efficient boilers and better insulation.
-This is a research project working with Bristol’s universities to understand what difference such interventions make, particularly to harder-pressed households.
+Together with community groups in Easton, Ashley and Lawrence Hill, we worked to support the community engagement element of the REPLICATE Smart Homes project, helping Bristol City Council to fit smart appliances such as washing machines and retrofit homes with efficient boilers and better insulation.
+This is a research project working with Bristol’s universities to understand what differences such interventions make, particularly to harder-pressed households.

 The REPLICATE Smart Homes initiative is one strand of a European-funded research project looking at how technology can help the citizens of Bristol (and our project partners in Florence and San Sebastian) live more energy-efficient lives.
 The project is trialing smart appliances and home retrofit measures, offering these for free or at reduced cost to a limited number of households in the Easton, Ashley and Lawrence Hill areas of the city.

 BEN’s role in the project is to engage new audiences in energy and support suitable households to get involved in the project.
 We are working with Knowle West Media Centre to build on our extensive local connections and develop new engagement mechanisms which will appeal to a wide audience, reflecting the broad demographic of these areas.
 We hope not just to engage people in the project but also to raise awareness and understanding of energy use in the project areas and more widely in the city.